Human rights in Palestine: Capital punishment

+Capital punishment is legal under Palestinian National Authority (PA).
+The Ramallah-based PA enacted 5 capital executions in 2005.
+There were also 3 in 2002, one in 2001 and in the year 2001.

+Palestinian land laws

+Under the Palestinian National Authority government, theoretically selling land to Jews is a crime punishable by death.
+But no executions for this offence have ever been recorded.

 Exposure of civilian targets to military action

-In November 2006, 50 veiled Palestinian women responded to a Hamas radio appeal to act as human shields between Israeli soldiers and Palestinian gunmen hiding in a Gaza mosque.
+In November 2006, 50 Palestinian women responded to a Hamas radio appeal to act as human shields between Israeli soldiers and Palestinian gunmen hiding in a Gaza mosque.
 Women acted as a cover against Israeli troops allowing armed men occupying the Mosque to escape.
 2 of these women were killed by Israeli forces.
 In two further instances in November 2006, civilians were called to protect sites known to be targeted for attack by the IDF, in one instance by the owner of the targeted home, Mohammedweil Baroud, a commander in the Popular Resistance Committee and by calls broadcast from local Mosques.
-The Human Rights Watch has condemned this behavior saying, "There is no excuse for calling civilians to the scene of a planned attack...Whether or not the home is a legitimate military target, knowingly asking civilians to stand in harm's way is unlawful.".
+The Human Rights Watch has condemned this behavior saying, "There is no excuse for calling civilians to the scene of a planned attack … Whether or not the home is a legitimate military target, knowingly asking civilians to stand in harm's way is unlawful".

-The Palestinian Authority has also been accused of using civilians as human shields and civilian property such as houses as sites for smuggling arms, launching sites for rockets, and factories to produce munitions, thereby exposing them to harm from Israeli Defense Forces military operations.
-Civilian deaths caused by these strikes are widely publicized in the media and create favorable public opinion for the PA and negative public opinion against Israel.